Registration and Fees

 Payment in full is required at the time of registration and is accepted by check, money order, VISA, MasterCard, Discover, or debit card.
-Most tuition vouchers from U.S. military and corporate institutions are accepted.
+Most tuition vouchers from corporate institutions and U.S. military students-Veterans Education Benefits are accepted.
 Make checks payable to U of I Bursar.
 Funding through Advanced Opportunities is available for students in grades 7-12 attending public school in Idaho.
 Visit the Advanced Opportunities website for more information: http://www.sde.idaho.gov/student-engagement/advanced-ops/index.html.

 All ISI students are assigned a Vandal (V) number, which is used for identification purposes by the University of Idaho.
 The number begins with a capital V and is followed by eight digits.
 Your V number will be included in the receipt attached to your Registration Confirmation Email.
 Please include this number in all correspondence with the ISI office, including assignments and exams.